Zoom (Indian TV channel)

-Zoom is an Indian glamour and entertainment television channel primarily covering Bollywood and based in Mumbai.
+Zoom is a Mumbai-based Indian glamour and entertainment television channel primarily covering Bollywood.
 The channel was launched in September 2004 and caters primarily to urban audiences.
 It started out as a music/Bollywood/serial channel, but quickly pulled serials off the air, becoming a music and Bollywood news channel within months.
-It is a part of The Times Group, one of India's largest media conglomerates.
+It is part of The Times Group, one of India's largest media conglomerates.
 An internet pioneer, it has been available on mobile internet since March 2009.
-Zoom is available across 60 countries worldwide along with a digital presence.